 Think of it like this–you start with animal bones, which are loaded with collagen.
 When you simmer those bones in water, you get bone broth, which contains gelatin because the cooking process has broken down the collagen.

 But then, when you take the gelatin and use an enzymatic process to break that down, you get collagen peptides.
 I know that probably sounded like I was talking in circles, but here’s what you need to know: they’re made from the same stuff, just in different forms.

 AND, most importantly, what this means for you: gelatin will “gel” in cold liquids, collagen peptides won’t.
 So you can mix collagen peptides into both cold and hot liquids and they won’t firm up, but if you add gelatin to cool liquids, they will (hence how you get “jello”).

 In fact, gelatin (like collagen) offers CRAZY COOL benefits for skin, hair, nails, weight loss, and is often used to promote digestive health.
-For more about the health benefits of collagen, check out this post What is Collagen?
-The Complete Guide to Collagen Supplements.

 But: not all gelatin is created equal!
 Vital Proteins is by far my favorite brand of gelatin, as it’s made from pasture-raised, grass-fed bovine hides.
 It’s also gluten free, Non-GMO, sugar free, paleo friendly and Whole30 approved.

 Another cool benefit of the gelatin is that the protein boost gives these gummies extra nutritional value.
 Plus, this recipe is full of vitamin C from all the fruit which is not only great for your immune system, but also supports collagen building and the maintenance of cartilage, bones and teeth–so the gelatin and Vitamin C really go hand in hand! (source)